lstprjct/IDM-Activation-Script/README.md

 ###   Reset IDM Activation / Trial:
 _________________________________

- - Internet download manager provides 30 days trial period, you can use this script to reset this Activation / Trial period whenever you want.
+ - The Internet Download Manager provides 30 days trial period, you can use this script to reset this Activation / Trial period whenever you want.

- - This option also can be used to restore status if in case the IDM reports fake serial key and other similar errors.
+ - This option also can be used to restore status if in case the IDM reports a fake serial key and other similar errors.

 _________________________________